-We will start with the infrastructure of the system and hopefully cover the rest before the end of this chapter.
+We will start with the infrastructure of the system and hopefully, cover the rest before the end of this chapter.

-REVIEW: – The last paragraph of this section really cracks me up, it was a chapter of its own, totaling nine A4 pieces of paper, these days my project documents are not based on chapters, they are nice and streamlined and broken down into project stages, I did the condensed version of the original document from 94 pages to a 2 page summary just so that the project team and management would read the full document.
+REVIEW: – The last paragraph of this section really cracks me up, it was a chapter of its own, totalling nine A4 pieces of paper, these days my project documents are not based on chapters, they are nice and streamlined and broken down into project stages, I did the condensed version of the original document from 94 pages to a 2 page summary just so that the project team and management would read the full document.
 How times have changed.

 As with all new builds we need to look at the actual infrastructure, that would be required to provide service.
-As the demands on the server and the network could potentially be the projects downfall.
+As the demands on the server and the network could potentially be the project’s downfall.

-For the infrastructure of Windows Deployment Server you will require the following hardware.
+For the infrastructure of Windows Deployment Server, you will require the following hardware.

 - A windows domain controller working on your network